 If you detect someone infringing your patent, you must put the infringer on notice of the infringement and demand they cease infringement.
 If the infringer doesn’t acknowledge your letter or continues their activities, you should consider starting an infringement claim in Court.

-In terms of monetary compensation for infringement, under the Patents Act, a patentee is entitled to damages for any unlicensed use of your invention or an account of profits.
+In terms of monetary compensation for infringement, under the Patents Act, a patentee is entitled to damages for any unlicensed use of their invention or an account of profits.

-At EAGLEGATE, we identify the nature of infringement and an infringement advice.
-We draft cease and desist letters and letters of demand and file proceedings in Court to cease the infringement.
+At EAGLEGATE, we have experience in identifing the nature of the infringement and providing infringement advice.
+We are also highly experienced in drafting cease and desist letters and letters of demand and filing proceedings in Court to cease the infringement.

-Once the patent owner claims that their patent has been infringed, patent infringement is determined by comparing the products/ services of the infringer against the claims made by the patentee.
-Defences are also assessed to determine if the infringement can avoid an infringement finding in Court.
+If a patent owner claims that their patent has been infringed we determine whether patent infringement has occurred by comparing the products/ services of the infringer against the claims made by the patentee.
+Defences are also assessed to determine if the infringer can avoid an infringement finding in Court.

-If the patent is infringed, then the next phase is to send a letter of demand or cease and desist letter.
+If the patent has been infringed, then the next phase is to send a letter of demand or cease and desist letter.